Straight to the Point

 Key Specs

 Two separate burners allow for multiple types of cooking (like searing and indirect heat), as with a standard-size grill.
-It gets hot and has, as one tester noted, “highly responsible” temperature control.
-In our tests, it produced “nice golden-brown” steak with “defined grill marks” and a “good crust.”
-During one test, even a delicate fish filet did not stick to the grates.
+It gets hot, but it's still responsive to temperature adjustments.
+In our tests, it produced nice golden-brown steak with defined grill marks.

 Key Specs